-Larry is the Founder of WordStream and an outstanding SEO expert who has a knack for bringing hidden gems to light in well-researched topics.
+Larry, formerly of WordStream, is now the Founder and CEO of MobileMonkey and an outstanding SEO expert who has a knack for bringing hidden gems to light in well-researched topics.
 Branded and unbranded SEO queries, for example, was one of the topics Larry tackled.

 Larry’s advice on branded SEO terms:

 “Stop thinking in terms of branded vs. unbranded.
 These are just queries and the native amount of awareness you’ve been able to create.
 It’s not the presence of a certain brand term in the query.
 That was always just a proxy for whether or not the searcher has brand affinity.
 Once that brand affinity exists, you’ll see the CTR and conversion rates for non-brand queries start behaving like brand queries.”